waniqbal01/freetask-app-3/README.md

 This repository contains the Flutter project scaffold for the **FreeTask App** and the NestJS API powering it.

+## ⚠️ Production Requirements (mandatory)

+- Set `ALLOWED_ORIGINS` in production; the API fails fast if it is empty.
+- Set `PUBLIC_BASE_URL` to your API origin; upload responses return relative `/uploads/<file>` paths and require JWT to fetch.
+- Set `TRUST_PROXY=true` when running behind ingress/reverse-proxy so forwarded headers are trusted for URL validation.

 ## Backend quickstart (NestJS + Prisma/Postgres)

 ```bash